Government Degree College Naguman Peshawar

-Government Degree College Naguman is a public sector degree college located in Naguman Peshawar, Khyber Pakhtunkhwa in Pakistan.
-The college is affiliated with University of Peshawar for its degree programs.
+Government Degree College Naguman is a public sector degree college located in Naguman, Peshawar, in Pakistan's Khyber Pakhtunkhwa province.
+The college is affiliated with University of Peshawar for its degree program.

 Overview & History

 Government degree college Naguman Peshawar was established by KP Provincial Government during 2012-2013.
 It is situated in the village of Naguman on the outskirts of Peshawar city.
 The campus of the college is spread over 40 Kanals of land.
 The campus currently houses an Administrative Block, Academic Block, Food Court, Auditorium, Playgrounds, Central Library, Laboratories, Computer Labs, Staff Hostel and Parking Facilities.

 Departments And Faculties

 The college currently has the following departments and faculties.